Visitor Policy

 Policy

-It is the policy of The John M. Parrott Centre to establish an official method of ensuring all visitors to the Home are in compliance with surveillance practices in effect.
+It is the policy of The John M. Parrott Centre to establish an official method of ensuring all visitors to the Home are in compliance with the IPAC standards as per the Fixing Long Term Care Act, 2021.

 Caregivers and visitors are an important component to the well being of the residents.
 They support the social, mental and emotional well-being of the residents by reducing potential negative impacts related to social isolation.